hananils/kirby-colors/README.md

 ## Alternatives

 Please note that there is another color field for Kirby 3 developed by Tim Ötting called Kirby Color, see <https://github.com/TimOetting/kirby-color>.
-There is also an extended fork of the same plugin maintained by Sylvain Jule at <https://github.com/sylvainjule/kirby-color>.
+There is also an extended fork of the same plugin maintained by Sylvain Julé at <https://github.com/sylvainjule/kirby-color>.

 ## License